 Also, explore more of the surrounding area.
 A stair across the lake leads toward a small river.
 A hidden nook, go here to get some quieter moments.

-Visitors coming to Banyumala Waterfall will almost always pass a large lake called Buyan.
+Visitors coming to Banyumala Waterfall will surely pass a large lake called Buyan.
 After the waterfall, visit one of the parks along the lakeshore.
-Many activities are available on this lake: boating, touring Ulun Danu Buyan Temple.
+Many activities are available on this lake: boats and tours to Ulun Danu Buyan Temple.

-Or simply observing the fishermen fishing.
+Or simply observing the fishermen in the lake from the food stall above the lake.
 Lake Buyan is not as touristy as nearby Lake Beratan, therefore its atmosphere still radiates Bali’s authentic and humble life.
 A delightful way to conclude the trip.

 Banyumala Waterfall Opening Hours